6.1 Program enrolment

 - the relevant census date of the study period; or

-- in a professional experience unit or unit containing professional experience: normally one week after commencement of the professional experience or community engagement placement if the withdrawal occurs before the relevant census date of the study period.
+- in a professional experience unit or unit containing professional experience: normally one week after commencement of the professional experience or community engagement placement if the withdrawal occurs before the relevant census date of the study period unless the student is subject to Regulation 126.96.36.199.

 188.8.131.52 Under special circumstances specified under the Higher Education Support Act a student may apply to be withdrawn from a unit without financial penalty.